 Inclinometer data is plotted in the A-axis and B-axis.
 Because movement typically does not occur directly in line with these axes, the resultant of the two is used to determine the full magnitude of movement and direction.

-Upon viewing all plots, there is a substantial amount of error assumed due to the amount of movement indicated in the data.
-Each inclinometer will be discussed below.
+Analysis from each inclinometer is discussed below.
+It should be noted that +A Axis was not marked on some of the inclinometers or has come off.
+Forte assumed the +A Axis to be in the northmost direction.
+Based on the data analysis from 2021 and 2022 this appears to be correct for most location (see 198-3 for the only exception).
+Future readings should be completed using this assumption and the orientation marked on the inclinometer in the field with a notch in the casing.

-5.1 Inclinometer I98-1
+5.1 Inclinometer 198-1